EmilsBlinds/TheBackrooms/README.md

 ## Planned future features

 * Updated entities
-* More levels
+* More detailed maps
-* More detailed levels
+* New levels
 * Inventory UI to store items
-* A flashlight which emits light and runs on battery
+* A flashlight that runs on battery